 If you’re a Mac user who is glued to your computer all day, you’ll know that regularly tearing yourself away from the screen and your work is essential.
 If you don’t have the discipline to take needed breaks, Time Out Free can help you.
 Jackson featured this app before in his article How To Be More Productive By Taking Breaks [Mac Only]

-I’ve used this program off and on for well over a year, and although it’s not the most attractive application on the block, it does the job of getting you off the computer – that is, if you let it.
+I’ve used this program off and on for well over a year, and although it’s not the most attractive or the best Mac app on the block, it does the job of getting you off the computer – that is, if you let it.